312-586-8827

 Filing a Petition With the Court

-To initiate the process, you will submit the appropriate forms to the court and pay any associated fees.
-When completing the forms, your grandparent visitation lawyer will help ensure you submit complete and accurate information, which may help avoid delays in your case or a denial of your petition.
+To initiate the process, you will submit the appropriate forms to the court and pay associated fees.
+When completing the forms, your grandparent visitation lawyer will help ensure you submit complete and accurate information, which helps prevent delays in your case or a denial of your petition.
 Upon filing a petition with the court, you will also need to serve notice on those involved.
-Often, this will include the child’s parents or guardians, as well as any other relevant parties.
+Often, this will include the child’s parents or guardians.

 Attending the Court Hearing